Why having a healthy keto mindset matters?

 A medical person (with the same mindset) verified her fear of the Keto diet.

-Not lazy, and she doesn't overeat, but her mind and habits are keeping her stuck in her unhealthy lifestyle.
+She's not lazy, and she doesn't overeat, but her mind and habits are keeping her stuck in her unhealthy lifestyle.

 My friends problem is not that she lacks self control.
 It's that she cannot let go of the bad nutrition information that she (like all of us) were given for so long.